lim09749/ChesapeakeBayRemoteSensingML/Publication/README.txt

 ##This file explains the purpose of the .R files (the code) in the folder
 ##Note that the machine learning algorithms occupied too much disk space, so they could not be stored here.
 Here is the google drive
-##link to the machine learning algorithms
+##link to the machine learning algorithms: https://drive.google.com/drive/folders/1fHipwjivyzlToDPpKg7R6Ttog5E7rB3s?usp=sharing
 ##Data assemblage
 "dist_shore_dist_satellite.R"
 ##Measures effect of distance to shore from satellite and distance from satellite to in-situ on r-squared between reflectance and in-situ